Six Tips on How Mobility Can Educate Line Managers

 Setting the right expectations to communicate with Line Managers effectively

 As a Mobility professional, you know that providing an exceptional experience for your mobile employees is a team effort.
-Within the organization, Mobility needs to take the lead, of course, but ideally the employee’s Line Manager (or direct supervisor) is involved as well.
+Within the organisation, Mobility needs to take the lead, of course, but ideally the employee’s Line Manager (or direct supervisor) is involved as well.

 Like you, Line Managers want the best for their employees.
 Unlike Mobility, though, Line Managers might promise service levels and benefits that just aren’t supported by the employee’s relocation benefit package.
 Similarly, Line Managers might be tempted to answer questions from the mobile employee that are best left to Mobility.